 Disease And Parasites

-Secondary poisoning is where a rat consumes the poison and is then eaten by a predator which in this instance is a cat.
+Secondary poisoning is when a rat consumes the poison and is then eaten by a predator, which is a cat.
 By eating the rat, the cat has consumed the poison too.
 This can be very dangerous for the cat.

 Know Rat Poison Symptoms In Cats

-As a pet owner, it is vital that you learn the symptoms of poisoning, so you can react quickly in the event of an emergency.
+As a pet owner, you must learn the symptoms of poisoning to react quickly in an emergency.

 Symptoms of a cat ingesting rat poison include (but is not limited to):